ANZSoilData/def-au-schema-json/docs/ansis-enum.md

 | lf:slope-class-VS | Very steep |

+## SlopeModal

-## Modal slope
+**ANSIS Vocabulary Title:** Modal slope

 **ANSIS Vocabulary Location:** lf:Slope-modal

 Modal slope is defined as the most common class of slope occurring in a landform pattern.
 Where slope classes have been obtained by systematic sampling, define the classes using equal increments on a scale of the logarithm of the slope tangent, a procedure intended to normalise frequency distributions of observed slope (Speight 1971).
 Where the most common slope class is estimated by direct observation, it is thought that the estimate will compare with that calculated using the log-normal model.

 Modal slope class determines the use of certain adjectives applied to landform patterns that are characterised by alternating crests and depressions.
-These are: rolling for moderate modal slopes (10-32%); undulating for gentle slopes (3-10%); and gently undulating for very gentle slopes (1-3%) (compare with Soil Survey Staff 1951, pages 161-165).
+These are: rolling for moderate modal slopes (1032%); undulating for gentle slopes (310%); and gently undulating for very gentle slopes (13%) (compare with Soil Survey Staff 1951, pages 161165).
 The other slope classes, precipitous, very steep, steep and level, are to be applied as they stand.
 The terminology for simple erosional landform patterns based on relief and modal slope is given in Table 5.

 Table 5 defines the category badlands by various combinations of high slope values and low relief values.
 These combinations imply extremely close spacing of streams or valleys.
 Specifically, if one assumes a sawtooth terrain profile, the valley spacing implied is less than 100 m in areas with 50 m relief and less than 30 m in areas with 5 m relief; these values appear to accord with usage.